 Can you swim in a pool without the pump running?

-Provided the pool pump is functioning and has been running recently then you can swim with the pump off.
+If the pool pump is functioning and has been running recently, you can swim with the pump off.
 As stated above, you may be swimming with the odd bug or other debris on the surface, but that may not be a problem for you.

-My pump is set to go off at 6pm and we often swim around that time.
-If it is a time of year when we get lots of leaves etc in the pool then I will sometimes manually switch the pump on so the skimmers continue to run.
-If I don’t have the pump on I tend to spend half of the time while in the pool hunting for leaves and things to get them out.
+My pump is set to go off at 6 p.m., and we often swim around that time.
+If it is a time of year when we get lots of leaves and other debris in the pool, I will sometimes manually switch the pump on so the skimmers continue to run.
+If I don’t have the pump on, I tend to spend half the time in the pool hunting for leaves and other debris to get them out.

-If your pool pump is broken then I wouldn’t recommend swimming in the pool for more than a day or two after it last ran as the pool filtration system will not have been used so the pool water will not have been cleaned.
-We did that when ours broke a few years ago and I was waiting for delivery of a new one.
+If your pool pump is broken, I wouldn’t recommend swimming in the pool for more than a day or two after it last ran.
+The pool filtration system will not have been used, so the pool water will not have been cleaned.
+We did that when ours broke a few years ago, and I was waiting for delivery of a new one.
 I just checked the pool chemistry before swimming.

 Pool Care Handbook and Video Course